Libbybacon/C-Sharp-Live-Project/README.md

 -Reply button - displays form below comment who's reply button user has clicked -Cancel button in reply form - hides reply form
 -Reply comment submit button - creates new comment, displays new comment at top of list, hides reply form

+ ## Front End Stories

+CREATE COMMENT MODEL & CRUD PAGES

+Created a Comment model in the blog area
+Added that model db set to ApplicationDbContext definition in IdentityModels Created controller and scaffolded CRUD pages for the Comment model Removed Likes, Dislikes & CommentDate from Create and Edit views Changed css for some buttons and text to make it more readable for user

+IMPLEMENTING COMMENT FEATURES PT 2: STYLING THE COMMENTS Reformatted comment display to include comment's author, time since comment was posted and the user's message.
+Added like and dislike buttons and display the number of each.
+Added reply button
+Added trashcan button